Direct and inverse spectral theorems for a class of canonical systems with two singular endpoints: Inverse theorems

 For the proof of (ii) assume that $\mu_{H_1}=\mu_{H_2}$.
 Choose $x_0\in(0,\infty)$, and let $q_{H_1}$ and $q_{H_2}$ be singular Weyl coefficients of $H_1$ and $H_2$, respectively, built with the base point $x_0$.
 By \cite[Theorem~3.9\,(iv)]{langer.woracek:ninfrep} the difference $q_{H_1}-q_{H_2}$ is a real polynomial.
 Now the already proved item (i) yields \eqref{A111}. \end{proof}

 Our last result in this section is a refined version of the above uniqueness theorem.
 It asserts that certain beginning sections of two Hamiltonians $H_1,H_2\in\bb H$ coincide if (and only if) some of their singular Weyl coefficients are exponentially close.
+Local uniqueness theorems for one-dimensional Schr\"odinger operators were first proved by B.~Simon in \cite[Theorem~1.2]{simon:1999}.
+For canonical systems with a regular left endpoint a local uniqueness theorem was proved in \cite[Theorem~1.2]{langer.woracek:lokinv}; see also \cite[Section~4]{langer:2016} for a formulation in terms of transfer functions.

 \begin{theorem}[\textbf{Local Uniqueness Theorem}]\thlab{A31} \rule{0ex}{1ex} \\ Let $H_1,H_2\in\bb H$ with $\dom(H_i)=(a_i,b_i)$, $i=1,2$, be given and set

 Then, for each $\tau>0$, the following statements are equivalent. \begin{enumerate}[{\rm(i)}] \item The Hamiltonian $H_1|_{(a_1,s_1(\tau))}$ is a reparameterization of $H_2|_{(a_2,s_2(\tau))}$. \item There exist singular Weyl coefficients $q_{H_1}$ and $q_{H_2}$ of $H_1$ and $H_2$, respectively, and there exists a $\beta\in(0,\pi)$ such that for each $\varepsilon>0$,